Innovatedco/.blog/README.md

 ## Getting started

 1. Ok, lets get this show on the road!
-Clone the repository and make sure to open the solution file in Visual Studio.\
+First, clone the repository and make sure to open the solution file in Visual Studio.\
 🟩 __NOTE__ 🟩\
 If you clone a project in Visual Studio with a solution file in it, Visual Studio will not automatically open the solution file, so you must open the file yourself.
 ```